GM-Consult-Pty-Ltd/text_indexing/README.md

 The dictionary and postings can be asynchronous data sources or in-memory hashmaps.
 The `TextIndexer` reads and writes to/from these artifacts using the `TextIndexer.loadTerms`, `TextIndexer.updateDictionary`, `TextIndexer.loadTermPostings` and `TextIndexer.upsertTermPostings` asynchronous methods.

+The `TextIndexer.index` method indexes the fields in a json document, returning a list of `PostingsMap` that is also emitted by `TextIndexer.postingsStream`.
+The `TextIndexer.index` method calls `TextIndexer.emit`, passing the list of `PostingsMap`.

-The `TextIndexer.index` method indexes text from a document, returning a list of `PostingsList` that is also emitted by `TextIndexer.postingsStream`.
-The `TextIndexer.index` method calls `TextIndexer.emit`, passing the list of `PostingsList`.
+The `TextIndexer.indexJson` method indexes text from a document, returning a list of `PostingsMap` that is also emitted by `TextIndexer.postingsStream`.
+The `TextIndexer.index` method calls `TextIndexer.emit`, passing the list of `PostingsMap`.

 The `TextIndexer.emit` method is called by `TextIndexer.index`, and adds an event to the `postingsStream`.